 Lola was a very caring and well behaved puppy who has grown into a beautify young Cavapoo.
 She has the right temperament to become a real asset to the Hope High School Community.
 Lola’s Mother is a King Charles Cavalier and her Father is a poodle.
 This makes Lola ½ King Charles Cavalier and ½ poodle – this mix is known as a Cavapoo.

-Hope High School's therapy dog ‘Lola’ lives with the school's Headteacher, Mrs Dunbavin, and her family.
+Hope High School's therapy dog ‘Millie’ lives with the school's Headteacher, Mrs Dunbavin, and her family.

 Millie is a beautiful black Labrador, who is very energetic, loving and sociable.
 Millie loves long walks, playing with balls and lots of treats.